NREL/fpeam/README.md

 Additional parameters are required by the MOVES module to establish a connection to the MOVES database and allow for the use of SQL statements.
 These parameters are listed in the table below.

+Users with multiple versions of MOVES installed on their computer can specify which version of MOVES should be run by FPEAM with the moves_path parameter in the table below.

 TABLE: MOVES database connection and software parameters.

 | Parameter | Data Type | Default Value | Description |